NandoTheessen/data-structures-design-patterns-and-algorithms/Big O Notation/Introduction.md

 **Big O**:

 - describes the increase in time complexity compared to the input
+  - because of this, constants are dropped!
+  - non-dominant terms are dropped as well
 - worst case time complexity
 - describes the upper bound for runtime